lanyangyang0430/survey_based-academic-measurement/README.md

 as undivided conference names and title fields, incomplete article titles, etc.), to ensure that the retrieved articles are indeed the ones needed, we perform the following steps:
-• Set the number of returned results to 5.
 • Convert both the title in the citation data and the titles
 returned from the search to lowercase, then calculate the Rouge value between them, and save the corresponding title with the maximum Rouge value from